lkuper/dissertation/talks/proposal.md

 One of the fundamental reasons why this is hard is that when you have programs running in parallel, they can behave unpredictably, reflecting the unpredictable way in which parallel tasks interact.
 This is exacerbated by the fact that a lot of parallel algorithms are so-called "irregular" parallel algorithms, where the work the algorithm needs to do depends on the shape of the data being operated on, so the work has to be dynamically scheduled, and because you can't know the schedule in advance, you can't predict inter-task interactions that come about as a result of scheduling.

 To cope with this, we have deterministic parallel programming models.
 By deterministic parallel programming, I mean parallel programming, but in such a way that the observable result of a program is guaranteed to be the same on every run, regardless of how it happens to be scheduled onto those multiple cores.
 This notion of observable results is important, and I'll come back to this notion of observability later on.
-I also wat to point out that what I'm going to be concerned with here is not verifying the determinism of individual programs but rather with developing a deterministic-by-construction parallel programming model, such that all programs written in the model are guaranteed to be deterministic.
+I also want to point out that what I'm going to be concerned with here is not verifying the determinism of individual programs but rather with developing a deterministic-by-construction parallel programming model, such that all programs written in the model are guaranteed to be deterministic.

 To give an example of what I mean by unpredictable interactions between parallel tasks, I've written a toy example of a program that exposes schedule nondeterminism.
 It happens to be in Haskell, but there's nothing about this example that's particular to Haskell.